TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          value /stdWrap

    Description
-         returns false if content is not less than ".value"
+         Returns false, if the content is not less than ".value".

-   Default

 .. container:: table-row